Diamondback moth

 • Check brassica crops at least once a week during the warmer months of the year.
 Small caterpillars (dark head stage) are easiest to control.

-• Control summer and autumn weeds (wild radish and Lincoln weed) to reduce survival of larval populations.
+• Control summer and autumn weeds (wild radish and Lincoln weed) in order to reduce survival of larval populations.

 More information